 6. Start a presentation from the beginning

-To view the presentation in presenter view in 2010, simply hit F5.
+To view the presentation in Slide Show Mode from the very first slide, in all versions of PowerPoint, simply hit F5.

 7. Start a presentation from the current slide

-To view your presentation from your current slide (all versions of PowerPoint), hit SHIFT + F5.
+To view your presentation from your current slide (all versions of PowerPoint) in Slide Show Mode, hit SHIFT + F5.

 8. Go to the previous / next slide